ACE9935/app-games/README.md

 **Memorization Game** is a challenging game where the player needs to match pairs of items on a grid.
 You can choose to play solo or against the computer, with the option of selecting grid sizes.
   - The computer opponent gets smarter as the difficulty increases (easy, normal, and hard).
   - At higher difficulty levels, the computer starts remembering previously revealed spots and tries to find duplicates in the grid to maximize its chances of winning.
   - The algorithm the computer uses ensures it avoids random spots, focusing on spots it has already revealed, making it more difficult at higher levels.
-The game helps improve your memory and concentration.
+The difficulty simply controls how fast the computer remembers the discovered spots.
+For example, at **hard** difficulty, the computer remembers 100% of discovered spots.

+  For more details about how the computer algorithm works, check out the implementation in this [Matchcomputer.js file](https://github.com/ACE9935/app-games/blob/master/src/app-state/Matchcomputer.js).

 ### ✊ Rock-Paper-Scissors
 **Rock-Paper-Scissors** is the well-known hand game where rock beats scissors, scissors beats paper, and paper beats rock.
 In this version, you can play against the computer, and it features a set number of rounds to test your skill and luck!